Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

-\end{prop} Importantly, the corruption function may depend on the feature vector, as stated next. \begin{remark}[Corruptions dependent on X] Proposition~\ref{prop:regression_valid_miscoverage} holds even if the noise $\epsilon$ depends on $X$. \end{remark} Additionally, the distributional assumption on $Y\mid X$ is not necessary to guarantee label-noise robustness under this noise model; in Appendix~\ref{sec:general_regression_result} we show that this distributional assumption can be lifted at the expense of additional requirements on the estimated interval.
+where $\hat{f}$ is a regression model, such as a conditional mean estimator of $\tilde{Y} \mid X$, and $\hat{u}$ is some normalization function, e.g., $\hat{u}(x) \equiv 1$.
+Additionally, the distributional assumption on $Y\mid X$ is not necessary to guarantee label-noise robustness under this noise model; in Appendix~\ref{sec:general_regression_result} we show that this distributional assumption can be relaxed at the expense of additional requirements on the estimated interval.
 Furthermore, in Section~\ref{sec:risk_regression} we extend this analysis and formulate bounds for the coverage rate obtained on the clean labels that do not require any distributional assumptions and impose no restrictions on the constructed intervals.
 Subsequently, in Section~\ref{sec:exp_reg_bounds}, we empirically evaluate the proposed bounds and show that they are informative despite their extremely weak assumptions.